RupertLovesEcology/Lraniformis-Metapopulation-model/README.md

 # Lraniformis-Metapopulation-model
-This code and data underpin the a publication which is under development
+This code and data underpin the a publication under development for more information please contact rupert.mathwin.ecology@gmail.com